karreemm/BioSignalScope-Real-time-Biological-Signals-Viewer/README.md

 ![Application Overview](Images/overview.png "Overview of Multi-Signal Viewer")

 ## Overview
-The Multi-Signal Viewer is a powerful desktop application that provides many signal analysis capabilities through a user-friendly interface.
-The application features four distinct operational modes: **Default Mode**, **Real-Time Mode**, **Glowing Mode**, and **Non-Rectangular Graph Mode**.
+The **Multi-Signal Viewer** is a powerful desktop application designed for signal analysis with a user-friendly interface.
+It supports four distinct operational modes:

+- **Default Mode**
+- **Real-Time Mode**
+- **Glowing Mode**
+- **Non-Rectangular Graph Mode**

+Each mode provides unique features for signal manipulation, customization, and visualization.

 ---